 As with all significant times in the Islamic calendar, it is important to make sure that you are fully prepared in order to maximise the benefit that this auspicious month can bring.
-That’s why the team here at Muslim Aid has put together four of our top tips to help you make the most of Dhul Hijjah and reap the rewards that this blessed month can bring.
+That’s why the team here at Muslim Aid has put together four of our top tips to help you make the most of Dhul Hijjah and reap the rewards that this blessed month can offer.

-All eligible Muslims must offer Qurbani during Dhul Hijjah in order to remember the ultimate sacrifice made by Prophet Ibrahim (A.S) and follow the wishes of Allah (SWT).
+All eligible Muslims must offer Qurbani during Dhul Hijjah in order to remember the ultimate sacrifice made by Prophet Ibrahim (AS) and follow the wishes of Allah (SWT).
 The Qurbani donation of a livestock animal must be split into three equal parts – one of which should be given to the poor.
 Here at Muslim Aid, we can distribute your Qurbani on your behalf, allowing the Qurbani meat to go to wherever the need is greatest.
 You can learn more about making your Qurbani donation with Muslim Aid here.

 Offering Qurbani reminds us of the importance of following Allah’s (SWT) wishes and putting trust in our faith.
 As you prepare to perform Qurbani this year, take a moment to reflect on your own relationship with Allah (SWT) and consider what you can do to strengthen it moving forward.